celeste-42bit/convenimc/README.md

 ## Issues

-I encourage you to report all arising issues directly to me, by visiting this packs GitHub repo @ https://github.com/celeste-42bit/convenimc/issues
+I encourage you to report all arising issues directly to me, by visiting this repos issues tab @ https://github.com/celeste-42bit/convenimc/issues

 ## Licensing and redistribution